 The Dunlap Family Scholarship: Donald C. Dunlap, D.O., chose to dedicate his life’s work to osteopathic medicine because it combines creativity, inventiveness, and the art of health.
 He has written numerous letters of recommendations for students and graduates of the UNT Health Science Center.
 To demonstrate his pride and support for the unique position of the Health Science Center in the community and as the pinnacle of training in the osteopathic profession, he established this scholarship fund.
 The Dunlap Family Scholarship will support and provide assistant to 1st, 2nd, and 3rd year TCOM students who have demonstrated their dedication and commitment to community service.

-John F. Gaugl Memorial Fund: Dr. John F. Gaugl founded the TCOM’s Department of Integrative Physiology in 1971.
+John F. Gaugl Memorial Fund: Dr. John F. Gaugl founded the TCOM’s Department of Integrative Physiology and Anatomy in 1971.
 In his final lecture to medical students before his passing, he revealed that he had seen many doctors and specialists who misdiagnosed his illness.
 With amazing insight, he shared this story.
 “If you close your eyes and listen, you will hear a horse running across a field.
 You know the sound of a horse.
 You hear it run, trot, and then gallop.
 You feel confident it is a horse.
 However, in some cases when you open your eyes, you realize it is a zebra.
 As a physician, you will see general signs and symptoms all seeming to point to a specific disease.
 Sometimes, however, these generalizations are inaccurate.
 We must open our eyes to each and every possibility because there are times we will hear a horse coming, yet if we open our eyes and look a little closer, we might see a zebra instead.”
 Dr. Gaugl’s poignant story about his breast cancer provides an invaluable reminder.
 We need to keep our eyes and ears open to “the presence of zebras” as we diagnose and treat our patients.
 Our failure to do so can literally be a matter of life and death.
 John Gaugl, Ph.D.
 1937-1997